Dining Guide

 Instead of accessing the walkway from Hahei, there is a private walkway, the Cathedral Cove Gateway Trail which meanders through farmland from Lees Road and joins the main track half way along.
 There is an entry fee to access this walkway which includes car parking.

-The distance is 2.5kms and it takes about 30-45 mins each way.
+The distance to the Cove is 2.5kms and it takes about 30-45 mins.

 There are public toilets in the carpark at start of the walkway, or in Hahei.